ChristianSlanzi/DevelopTogetherProject-1/Docs/Katas/000_TDD_LoginSignup/000_Step_0/000_Step0_Project.md

   - Stubs
   - Mocks

-Now you project should look like this:
+Now your project should look like this:
 [Step_0_FinalCode](Code/)

 Next step we'll add the UI: